abhi-s-03/Music-Player-Spotify-Clone/README.md

 # Music-Player-Spotify-Clone
-This is my first independant web project using html,cssand javascript
+This is my first independant web project using html,css and javascript.